| |

 When you are looking for a house with a realtor, just asking the question “Are there internet providers installed in the neighborhood?” is not specific enough.
 A realtor will just say yes and move on to show you the closets.
 You can get cell internet (horrible) or satellite service (less horrible, but still not great) anywhere.
 If you video conference for work or stream movies and sports programs, you need fiber optics.

-Here’s what you need to ask:
+Here’s what you need to ask your realtor:

 • What fiber optic internet company is installed in this neighborhood?